KubriksCodeTN/IoT-TreeProtocol-Contiki/README.md

-Project for a simulated routing protocol in Contiki.
+Project for a anycast routing protocol in Contiki.
 The protocol is a tree-based protocol tested both in the Cooja simulator and on the UNITN Cloves testbed.
 A detailed description and evaluation of the results can be read in report.pdf